duerrfk/BLE-V-Monitor/README.md

 ## BLE-V-Monitor App

 The BLE-V-Monitor App is implemented for Android 4.3 and above.
-It consists of a tabed view with a fragment to display the current voltage, and three more fragments to display minutely, hourly, and daily voltage histories, respectively.
+It consists of a tab view with a fragment to display the current voltage, and three more fragments to display minutely, hourly, and daily voltage histories, respectively.

 The charge status of a lead–acid car battery can be quite easily derived from its voltage.
 We use the following voltage levels to estimate the charge status: